By Amy Gorin, MS, RDN

 little or no produce to five daily servings.
 More research is needed to fully explain this finding.

 While a handful of other studies suggest aiming for seven daily servings of produce, the important thing to remember is that science hasn’t found any negative effects of eating a little extra produce.
 So try for five, seven—or even more—servings, and you’ll be helping your health.
+A banana smoothie with lemon juice is really delicious!

 For a smoothie to stick with you for awhile, it needs protein.
 There are many ingredient options for whipping up a protein shake, and my faves include plain Greek yogurt (I love the blueberry Greek yogurt combo!), kefir, and even frozen shelled edamame.